12 of the best places to stay in Scandinavia

 Isfjord radio station, Norway / Pic: Mikeangelo (CC)

-A former radio station in isolated Svalbard is an unlikely location for a luxurious hotel.
-So remote is this place that you can only get there by boat or snowmobile, while local wildlife includes seals, walruses and even polar bears.
+So remote is this place that you can only get there by boat, snowmobile or dog-sled, while local wildlife includes seals, walruses and even polar bears.

 CHECK RATES